MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 "Visually, La Terra Trema is a very modern movie and Umberto Dis too, as well as Senso.
 Aldo photographed them." [@schaeferMastersLightConversations2013, 7]

-aldo invoated in that space to create his look and feel
+aldo innovated in that space to create his look and feel

 <!-- Introduction of who Aldo was then switch over to the films  -->